az-zase/DSIC/README.md

 - no dark energy
 - late-Universe observational tests (see `article/dsic_test/`)

-### Extensions
+### Second floor (in the paper, not derived from the core)
-- CMB detachment parameter (μ_d) — calibration only, zero degrees of freedom (see `article/cmb_plugin/`)
+- CMB detachment threshold (μ_d) — calibration only, zero degrees of freedom
-- phenomenological gravity module
+- phenomenological gravity module (development sketch, kept in an appendix)

+### Structure growth
+- survival check on the DSIC background (GR-limit growth vs fσ₈, Gold-2017); the data constrain the invariant S8 rather than Ω_m0 and σ₈ separately — not a derivation from the core

-These extensions remain separate until they can be independently derived or observationally validated.
+The second floor and the growth check remain flagged as separate from the core until they can be independently derived or observationally validated.

 ---